Design of an LLM-Powered Customer Support Bot

-Design an LLM customer support bot using Retrieval-Augmented Generation (RAG) and cost-aware routing.
+Design an LLM customer support bot using RAG and cost-aware routing.
 Learn how RAG pipelines ground responses in current knowledge, while tiered model routing reduces operational costs by up to 60%.
 This architecture ensures accuracy, scalability, and graceful human escalation.

-In the previous lesson, we explored the requirements and resource estimations for an LLM-powered customer support bot.
-Building on that, we will now move on to the high-level design of the system.
+In the previous lesson, we explored the requirements and resource estimates for an LLM-powered customer support bot.
+Building on that, we’ll move to the system’s high-level design.

 High-level design of an LLM-powered customer support bot

-Production support bots quickly become outdated as product details and policies change, leading to inaccurate responses and declining user satisfaction.
-Systems must continuously use up-to-date knowledge while controlling LLM costs.
+Production support bots can become outdated quickly as product details and policies evolve, which can lead to inaccurate responses and lower user satisfaction.
+Systems must continuously incorporate up-to-date knowledge while managing LLM-related costs.

-The following high-level design uses Retrieval-Augmented Generation (RAG) with cost-aware routing to deliver accurate, context-rich responses.
-The workflow is as follows: a user submits a query through a web or mobile interface, which is handled by the API gateway for authentication, rate limiting, and session tracking before being forwarded to the backend.
+The following high-level design uses retrieval-augmented generation (RAG) with cost-aware routing to deliver accurate, context-rich responses.
+The workflow is as follows: a user submits a query through the web or mobile client.
+The request is processed by the API gateway for authentication, rate limiting, and session management before the gateway forwards it to the backend services.
 The RAG pipeline retrieves relevant knowledge from a vector database and augments the prompt, which is then passed to the LLM to generate a response.
-The response goes through content moderation before being returned to the user, and the conversation is logged with feedback collected.
+The response goes through content moderation before it is returned to the user, and the conversation is logged while feedback is collected.

-This architecture ensures the system always references up-to-date product knowledge rather than relying solely on what the model learned during training.
+This architecture ensures that the system references up-to-date product knowledge rather than relying solely on what the model learned during training.

 Educative byte: Parametric memory refers to the knowledge baked into an LLM’s weights during training.
 It becomes stale the moment source documents are updated, which is why retrieval-augmented approaches are essential for production support bots.

-With the high-level flow established, the next step is to design APIs for the system.
+With the high-level flow established, the next step is to design the system’s APIs.

 API design